 SET TO BE THE LEADING ART FAIR IN SOUTHEAST ASIA, ART SG IS A DYNAMIC NEW PLATFORM SHOWCASING THE MOST VISIONARY AND EXCITING CONTEMPORARY ART FROM THE REGION AND AROUND THE WORLD.

-Launching in at the Marina Bay Sands Expo and Convention Centre at the heart of Singapore’s financial district, ART SG will welcome around 100 leading international galleries alongside installations, experimental film, thought provoking talks and performances.
+Launching at the Marina Bay Sands Expo and Convention Centre at the heart of Singapore’s financial district, ART SG will welcome around 100 leading international galleries alongside installations, experimental film, thought provoking talks and performances.

 Bringing progressive concepts and curation to the Singapore art landscape, ART SG will deliver a custom-built fair of international standard and best practices, working from ground up to build a distinctive identity while fostering artistic excellence and cultural dialogue across Southeast Asia and the broader Asia Pacific region.